 Evidence of the problems being caused by the effects of small intestinal surgery can be found in a recently published Swedish study which you can read here: Click here.
 This particular study recommends supplementation of B12 and D3 for those affected.
 If you’re having trouble getting your physician to monitor your vitamin levels, show them these studies.
 I get these vitamins checked annually.

 The Gallbladder plays an important part in the digestive system – particularly in fat breakdown.
 The liver continually manufactures bile, which travels to the gallbladder where it is stored and concentrated.
 Bile helps to digest fat and the gallbladder automatically secretes a lot of bile into the small intestine after a fatty meal.
 However, when the gallbladder is removed, the storage of bile is no longer possible and to a certain extent, neither is the ‘on demand automation’.
 This results in the bile being constantly delivered/trickled into the small intestine making the digestion of fat less efficient.
 One of the key side effects of Somatostatin Analogues (Octreotide and Lanreotide) is the formation of gall stones and many Neuroendocrine Cancer patients have their gallbladder removed to offset the risk of succumbing to these issues downstream.
-Removal of the gallbladder also increases the risk of BAM as described below.
+However, the removal of the gallbladder increases the risk of Bile Acid Malabsorption (BAM) as described below.
 Any issues with Bile Ducts can also have a similar effect.

 The Liver has multiple functions including the production of bile as stated above.
 However, one of its key functions within the digestive system is to process the nutrients absorbed from the small intestine.
 If this process is affected by disease, it can potentially worsen the issues outlined above.